 This course examines key issues in the theological foundations of human nature and spiritual formation.
-Students are encouraged to develop a view of human nature that demonstrates theological consistency, reflect on frameworks of meaning in spiritual development, and engage in clinical perspectives that are beneficial in therapeutic practice.
+Students are encouraged to develop a view of human nature that demonstrates theological consistency, reflects on frameworks of meaning in spiritual development, and engages clinical perspectives that are beneficial in therapeutic practice.
 Prerequisite: PPSY 531